tradejack/code-style-probing/README.md

 - **IS_DOWNSIZE**: [true|false], whether need to downsize the test set, will downsize it to 2000 examples.

 The output will be a prediction file that contains input/prediction/label.
+> The removal of `codestylist` folder is because the trainer will create a foler automatically and will have error if we try to load the model from the hub, it will try to load from the empty folder created by trainer instead.
+So it is needed to remove the folder first no matter whether it exists.
 ### 5. Evaluation
 Please see `seq2seq_eval.ipynb`(individual) and `combined_seq2seq_eval.ipynb`(combined) for evaluation.